GeruiXu/GeruiXu.github.io/Research.md

 ---

-# Graduate Projects
+## Graduate Projects

 ------

-# Undergraduate Projects
+## Undergraduate Projects

-## **May 2018 – Aug 2019  "Ergonomically Designed Multifunctional Intelligent Medical Bed"**<br>
+### May 2018 – Aug 2019  "Ergonomically Designed Multifunctional Intelligent Medical Bed"<br>

-## **Jun 2018 – May 2019  "Intelligent Robots——Combat Robot "**<br>
+### Jun 2018 – May 2019  "Intelligent Robots——Combat Robot "<br>

-> ### Overview
+> ### Overview: Pioneer
 >
-> As part of a university team, I participated in the development of an autonomous robot named "Pioneer" for the Intelligent Robotics Competition finals.
+> As part of a university team (3 candidates), I participated in the development of an autonomous robot named "Pioneer" for the Intelligent Robotics Competition finals.
 As the lead programmer, I spearheaded the software system design and implementation, especially the core functionalities of autonomous exploration and opponent search-and-attack.
 >
 > <div style="text-align:center;">
 >     <figure style="display:inline-block; margin: 0 10px; max-width:45%;">